Updated: Oct 2

 Three horizontal bands of blue, red (double width), and blue, The flag consists of three horizontal stripes blue, red (double width), and blue, with a white silhouette of Angkor Wat, centered on the red band.

-The meaning behind the colors and symbols of Cambodia's flag are all inspired by the country's cultural beliefs.
-The red represents the bravery of the Cambodian nation, and Buddhism(the dominant religion in the country), the white represents purity and religious beliefs, the blue color represents unity, cooperation between the Cambodian people, blue can also represent the royalty of the country’s monarchy.
+The meaning behind colors and symbols of Cambodia's flag are all inspired by the country's cultural beliefs.
+The red represents the bravery of the Cambodian nation, and Buddhism(the dominant religion in the country), the white represents purity and religious beliefs, the blue color represents unity, and cooperation between the Cambodian people, blue can also represent the royalty of the country’s monarchy.
 The temple represents the Angkor Wat, a 12th-century temple of great spiritual and cultural importance among Cambodians.

 Khmer is the official language in Cambodia.
 It is spoken by nearly 90% of the country’s population.
-The language is used in government administration, imparting education at all levels, media, etc. French, once the language of government in Indochina, is still spoken by many older Cambodians, and is also the language of instruction in some schools and universities that are funded by the government of France.
-Although French was the dominant foreign language in Cambodia for a long time, English replaced French since 1993.
+The language is used in government administration, imparting education at all levels, media, etc. French, once the language of government in Indochina, is still spoken by many older Cambodians and is also the language of instruction in some schools and universities that are funded by the government of France.
+Although French was the dominant foreign language in Cambodia for a long time, English replaced French in 1993.
 Currently, street signs in the country are usually bilingual, written in both the Khmer language as well as English.
-Other Minority Languages spoken in Cambodia are: Cham, Vietnamese, Tumpoon, Lao, Yue Chinese, Jarai, and Mon-Khmer languages.
+Other Minority Languages spoken in Cambodia are Cham, Vietnamese, Tumpoon, Lao, Yue Chinese, Jarai, and Mon-Khmer languages.